Skip to main content

 Best for: Splitting walls of text into smaller, simple sections

-The most straightforward way to create sections in Confluence is with Dividers.
-The Divider macro simply adds a horizontal line that separates your content.
+The most straightforward way to create sections in Confluence is with dividers.
+The Divider element adds a horizontal line to separate your content.

 A horizontal divider between two paragraphs to create sections in Confluence

-Dividers are really handy for quickly and easily separating content.
-They also help to add some whitespace to the page, which breaks down your wall of text into more digestible chunks.
+Dividers are really handy for quickly and easily separating unrelated points.
+They also introduce much-needed whitespace to your page, breaking down intimidating walls of text into more digestible, reader-friendly chunks.

-Layouts are a feature in Confluence that let you arrange your content across columns on a page.
-These are great for creating professional-looking Confluence knowledge bases and documentation.
+Layouts are a native Confluence feature that lets you arrange your content across columns on a page.
+They are fantastic for building professional-looking Confluence knowledge bases, landing pages, or documentation.

 To use Layouts, type /layouts on your Confluence page and click on the Layouts macro in the dropdown menu.